Lost-Crow23/Tech221_virtualisation/Setting_up_virtualisation.md

 <img width="821" alt="Virtualisation diagram" src="https://user-images.githubusercontent.com/126012715/232557646-e6bfd7eb-9a33-4b3d-9bdc-e27136ca29ca.png">

-A vitual machine (VM) is an environment that works like a computer within it.
+A virtual machine (VM) is an environment that works like a computer within it.
 Running on an isolated partition of it's local hosts computer, With it's own CPU power, memory, operating system (MacOs, Linux).
 Applications on VMs can be run by users.

 <h3>Installation of Vagrant, Virtual Box, Ruby</h3>

+Vagrant is an open source tool, used for building and maintaining portable virtual software developments environments.

-- Install Vagrant the latest or similar to the OS / operating system you have, Virtualbox and ruby from `brew install ruby` if on Macos
+- Install the latest `Vagrant` or similar to the OS / operating system you have, `brew install hashicorp/tap/hashicorp-vagrant` for the lastest version or see website for other versions.
+- Install the latest `Virtualbox`
+- Install `ruby` from `brew install ruby` if on Macos, please download `homebrew` on git bash terminal.

 - Open IDE, VS code and setup your folder as "Virtualisation"
 - Create new directory using `git bash` terminal and do `mkdir<file>`